 All you need to begin practicing yoga is a mat, which you can use in the house or garden, and some workout clothes.
 Comfort is key, so make sure you choose activewear that fits well and feels great.
-The best leggings should feel soft, yet secure, while the best sports bra will allow you to move with confidence – no matter which position you're mastering.
-If sore joints are an issue, you could try one of the best thick yoga mats.
+If sore joints are an issue, you could try one of the best thick yoga mats, too.

 - Will improve fitness and muscle strength